 New Project to Engage Minority-Serving Institutions In Research about Impact of HIPs on Underserved Student Achievement AAC&U has received a grant from TG Philanthropy to expand AAC&U’s ongoing work to make excellence inclusive and ensure that all college students—including, in particular, those attending minority-serving institutions—benefit from proven high-impact educational practices.
 Part of AAC&U’s ongoing Making Excellence Inclusive, the project, “Advancing Underserved Student Success Through Faculty Intentionality in Problem-Centered Learning,” will examine the degree to which greater faculty intentionality in clearly articulating expectations for student learning and implementing more problem-centered instructional strategies can help to deepen student learning and increase student success.
 Read the press release or see the project web page for more information.

 LEAP Presidents' Trust Member David P. Angel Seeks to Define 'Liberal Education 2.0' LEAP Presidents' Trust Member and Clark University President David P. Angel was featured in the Chronicle of Higher Education’s “On Leadership” online video series.
 President Angel noted that, “Blending a traditional liberal-arts education with practical real-world projects can make students more valuable contributors to the organizations they will work for when they graduate.”
 Learn more about developing blended approaches and employer partnerships at: http://www.aacu.org/leap/presidentstrust/compact/index.cfm

-The March issue of AAC&U News features guided reflection on work at the University of Iowa, competing defenses of the humanities, and the latest news about AAC&U meetings, projects, and publications.
-Watch for our next issue of AAC&U News in April.
+The August issue of AAC&U News features service learning at the University of Houston–Downtown, new data on the lives of recent college graduates, and the latest news about AAC&U meetings, projects, and publications.
+Watch for our next issue of AAC&U News in September.

 AAC&U | 1818 R Street NW, Washington, DC 20009 | (202) 387-3760